Get a free, no obligation personal loan quote with rates as low as 9.99%

 • Their e-Transfers are sent from or accepted by a different business

-• Call your financial institution immediately – If you notice in time, they may be able to cancel your e-Transfer before it reaches its destination.
+• Contact Your Financial Institution — If you notice in time, your bank may be able to cancel your e-Transfer before it reaches its destination.
 If not, they can at least try to track the transfer or launch an investigation to find the culprit.

-• Contact the authorities – If your financial institution can’t help you, the police’s cybercrime division might be able to investigate the situation, depending on the priority and severity of the scam you’ve fallen victim to.
+• Contact The Police – If your financial institution can’t help you, the police’s cybercrime division might be able to investigate the situation, depending on the priority and severity of the scam you’ve fallen victim to.

 An e-Transfer scam can be a tough problem to deal with and recover from financially.
 Thankfully, there are a few key “do’s and don’ts” that can help you avoid and protect yourself against these types of scams in the future, both as a sender and a recipient.